debankcombr/yoou.tv-i18n/README.md

-# yoou.tv-i18n
+# Yoou.tv

-Internationalization of the web site.
+Internationalization of the web site www.yoou.tv.